New Zealand looks to Asia

 Fish for beef

 In the late 1970s Prime Minister Robert Muldoon attempted to force Japan to lift its restrictive trade practices and import more New Zealand beef.
-He threatened to block Japanese access to fishing in New Zealand’s exclusive economic zone.
+He threatened to block Japanese access to fishing in New Zealand waters.
 This intervention was not appreciated by New Zealand diplomats and failed to move the Japanese.
 A compromise agreement was eventually achieved, but the incident illustrated the limits of New Zealand’s power in negotiating with strong Asian economies.

-An increasingly important part of New Zealand’s relations with Asia since the mid-1970s was membership of a network of multilateral institutions, sometimes described as ‘regional architecture’.
+An increasingly important part of New Zealand’s relations with Asia from the mid-1970s was membership of a network of multilateral institutions, sometimes described as ‘regional architecture’.

 New Zealand became a dialogue partner to the Association of Southeast Asian Nations (ASEAN) in 1976.

 In 1989 Australia and Japan launched Asia Pacific Economic Cooperation (APEC), a grouping with the goal of liberalising regional trade.
 New Zealand was an enthusiastic supporter.
 The 1999 APEC Leaders’ Meeting was held in Auckland and, among other things, it thrashed out a response to the crisis in East Timor.
-The response included the deployment of New Zealand troops in the Australian-led International Force for East Timor (INTERFET).
+This resulted in the deployment of New Zealand troops in the Australian-led International Force for East Timor (INTERFET).